-Subsequent to June 30, 2014, we completed the following previously disclosed financing transactions:
+During the third quarter of 2014, we completed the following previously disclosed financing transactions:

-- Entered into an amended and restated credit agreement which became effective on August 7, 2014 among UHS, the lenders party thereto and JPMorgan Chase Bank, N.A. as administrative agent.
-This amended and restated credit agreement, which is scheduled to mature in August, 2019 and the other terms of which are substantially unchanged from our existing Credit Agreement, as discussed below, consists of: (i) an \$800 million revolving credit facility, and; (ii) a \$1.774 billion Term Loan A facility; - Combined our previous term loan A and term loan A2 facilities, which were scheduled to mature in 2016, into the above-mentioned \$1.774 billion Term Loan A facility that is scheduled to mature in August, 2019; - Repaid \$550 million of outstanding borrowings pursuant to our previous term loan B facility which was scheduled to mature in 2016; - Increased the borrowing capacity on our existing \$275 million accounts receivable securitization program ("Securitization") to \$360 million effective August 1, 2014.
-The Securitization, the terms of which remain the same as the previous agreement, as discussed below, is scheduled to mature on October 25, 2016; - Issued \$300 million aggregate principal amount of 3.750% senior secured notes due in 2019 (a); - Issued \$300 million aggregate principal amount of 4.750% senior secured notes due in 2022 (a); - Repaid our previously outstanding \$250 million, 7.00% senior unsecured notes due in 2018 which we redeemed on July 31, 2014 for an aggregate price equal to 104.56% of the principal amount. - (a) The \$300 million, 3.750% senior secured notes and the \$300 million, 4.750% senior secured notes, which were finalized on August 7, 2014, were offered only to qualified institutional buyers under Rule 144A and to non-U.S. persons outside of the United States in reliance on Regulation S under the Securities Act, as amended (the "Securities Act").
-These senior secured notes have not been registered under the Securities Act and may not be offered or sold in the United States absent registration or an applicable exemption from registration requirements.
+- On August 7, 2014, we entered into a Fourth Amendment (the "Fourth Amendment") to our credit agreement dated as of November 15, 2010, as amended on March 15, 2011, September 21, 2012 and May 16, 2013, among UHS, as borrower, the several banks and other financial institutions from time to time parties thereto, as lenders ("Credit Agreement").
+The Credit Agreement, as amended, which is scheduled to mature in August, 2019, consists of: (i) an \$800 million revolving credit facility, and; (ii) a \$1.775 billion term loan A facility which combined our previous term loan A and term loan A2 facilities (which were scheduled to mature in 2016); - Repaid \$550 million of outstanding borrowings pursuant to our previous term loan B facility which was scheduled to mature in 2016; - Increased the borrowing capacity on our existing \$275 million accounts receivable securitization program ("Securitization") to \$360 million effective August 1, 2014.
+The Securitization, the terms of which remain the same as the previous agreement, as discussed below, is scheduled to mature on October 25, 2016; - Issued \$300 million aggregate principal amount of 3.750% senior secured notes due in 2019 (see below for additional disclosure); - Issued \$300 million aggregate principal amount of 4.750% senior secured notes due in 2022 (see below for additional disclosure); - Redeemed our previously outstanding \$250 million, 7.00% senior unsecured notes due in 2018 on July 31, 2014 for an aggregate price equal to 104.56% of the principal amount.

-In connection with these transactions, during the third quarter of 2014, we expect to incur a charge for costs related to extinguishment of debt primarily related to the write-off of deferred charges on the extinguished debt as well as the make-whole premium paid on the redemption of the \$250 million 7% unsecured notes.
+In connection with these transactions, our results of operations during the three and nine-month periods ended September 30, 2014 included a \$36 million pretax charge incurred for the costs related to the extinguishment of debt.
+This charge consisted of the write-off of deferred charges (\$20 million) and original issue discount on the extinguished debt (\$5 million) as well as the make-whole premium paid (\$11 million) on the early redemption of the \$250 million, 7.00% senior unsecured notes.